 When winter rolls around, a heavy sweater, puffy jacket, gloves, and scarf are inevitable — but dry skin doesn’t have to be.
 Just like how we accessorize to keep the bitter cold air at bay, we can switch up our beauty regimen to target some of the winter’s biggest skin woes, including lack of moisture, a decrease in elasticity, and a dull complexion.

-“The combination of windy, cold, dry weather outside and humidity-depleting heaters indoors works together to drain our skin of vital moisture in winter months,” explains Dr. Arash Akhavan, MD, FAAD, founder and owner of The Dermatology & Laser Group in NYC.
-“Our dewy, hydrated summer glow can quickly fade to a dull and ashen appearance.”
+“The combination of windy, cold, dry weather outside and humidity-depleting heaters indoors works to drain our skin of vital moisture during winter months,” says Dr. Arash Akhavan, MD, FAAD, founder and owner of The Dermatology & Laser Group in NYC.
+“Our dewy, hydrated summer glow can quickly fade to a dull and ashy appearance,” Dr. Akhavan, adds.

 With that said, keeping the skin well-hydrated during the winter months is key to healthier-looking skin as lack of hydration can cause the skin to dry out much faster and, as a result, put a larger emphasis on wrinkles (not to mention: The depletion of elasticity contributes to the production of wrinkles).
 How do you combat winter’s impact on the skin?
 Read on for dermatologist-approved winter skin tips.